Concordia Junior-Senior High School

-Concordia Junior-Senior High School is a public secondary school in Concordia, Kansas, United States operated by Concordia USD 333, and serves students of grades 7 to 12.
+Concordia Junior-Senior High School is a public secondary school in Concordia, Kansas, United States.
+It is operated by Concordia USD 333 school district, and serves students of grades 7 to 12.
 It is called the "Junior-Senior" high school because the junior high school (grades 7–8) and senior high school (grades 9-12) are housed in the same building complex.